flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/fuel.md

 ## Usage
 ![Fuel Start](../../assets/gsxintegration/gsx-fuel-start.png)

 You may notice the fuel page is slightly different with the Play button being greyed out.
-This is because for the sake of GSX flow, you cannot begin fueling until the fuel host is connected.
+This is because for the sake of GSX flow, you cannot begin fueling until the fuel hose is connected.

 1. Fueling
       - The "play" button is disabled until the fuel truck has arrived and the hose is connected